BeXXsoR/FriendlySnakes/README.md

 The repository already contains a ready-to-use executable file for win64.
 Just download the zip file (i.e. click the green *Code*-button in the top right, then choose *Download ZIP*), unpack it, navigate to the *build_win64* directory and open *friendly_snakes.exe*.
 If you have a GitHub account, you can of course just clone the repo as well instead of downloading the zip.

+## Start Menu
+In the menu you find the following options:
+- New Game: Select level and number of players and start a new game
+- Highscore: View highscores
+- Controls: Change the snakes colors and controls
+- Options: Change the music track and volume, the sound volume and the in-game background
+- Exit: Exit the game

 ## How To Play
-The game is mostly self-explanatory.
+The game itself is mostly self-explanatory.
 Just try it out and see what happens :).

 If you still like to know some infos beforehand, read ahead:
 The game is played on one device.
 Each player controls their snake with four keyboard keys.
 The default keys and colors are shown below.
 To customize them, choose "Controls" in the start menu.